RIKEN-RCCS/lens3/v1/doc/user-guide.md

 corresponds to a single MinIO instance.
 Buckets and access keys are associated to a pool.

-The first step is creating a pool.
-Fill a directory as a full path and select a unix group, then click the _create_ button (a plus icon).
+The first step is to create a pool.
+Fill a directory as a full path and select a unix group, then click the create button (a plus icon).
 The directory needs to be writable to the user:group pair.

 ![Landing page screenshot](ug1.jpg)